InTraSeq™ Single Cell Analysis Overview

 Identify Hard-To-Detect Cells with Unbiased Depth-of-Coverage

-The power of InTraSeq single-cell analysis technology lies in the ability to detect and quantify both intracellular and surface proteins in conjunction with single-cell gene expression to differentiate heterogeneous cell populations.
+The power of InTraSeq Single Cell Analysis technology lies in the ability to detect and quantify both intracellular and surface proteins in conjunction with single-cell gene expression to differentiate heterogeneous cell populations.
 In contrast to CITE-Seq, which only detects cell surface proteins, InTraSeq provides scientists with tools to study complex intracellular signaling pathways without bias.

 InTraSeq Method Preserves Cellular Heterogeneity